kantord/twm-status-builder/README.md

 meeting will be represented with `📅`, even if the meeting starts in the middle of the half hour block.

-Put the following configuration into your `.status-one-liner-rc`:
+Put the following configuration into your `.twm-status-builder-rc`:

 ```
 let FIRST_HOUR=7